 - Banking & Finance Latin America-wide (2010–2018)

-In Chambers Global 2012, he is described as “a deeply admired partner who earns great respect for his expertise,” and in Chambers Latin America as, “outstanding – very knowledgeable and perfectly articulate in English, Spanish and Portuguese.”
-He has also been recognized by Chambers USA (2007-2010, 2016-2018) as a leading lawyer for Latin American Investment.
-Todd’s practice is favorably reviewed by Latin Lawyer 250, which reports “Crider’s reputation throughout the region is stellar.”
-Todd has also been named by Latin Business Chronicle as one of its Top 50 Legal Stars and by Latinvex to its top 100 (and top 50 international) lawyers in Latin America.
+In Chambers Global 2019, he is described as “a real standout who does a lot of work in [Latin America].”
+Chambers Latin America describes Todd as “an influential figure in the Latin American securities markets” and a practitioner with “considerable experience in the field to advise major corporate and private equity funds on high-stakes M&A transactions.”
+Todd’s practice is favorably reviewed by Latin Lawyer 250, which reports, “Crider’s reputation throughout the region is stellar.”
+He has also been named by Latin Business Chronicle as one of its Top 50 Legal Stars and by Latinvex to its top 100 (and top 50 international) lawyers in Latin America.

 Todd is an active member of the New York City Bar Association, where he was Founding Chair and is currently a member of governing body and executive committee for the Cyrus R. Vance Center of International Justice.
 He also serves as the Vance Center representative to the boards of the Pro Bono Network of the Americas (Red Pro Bono de las Americas) and the Lawyers Council for Civil and Economic Rights of the Americas.
 He is Vice-Chair (and past Chair) and a member of the Executive Committee of the of the Board of the Rainforest Foundation US and is also member of Advisory Board of Howard College of Arts & Sciences of Samford University.
 He has previously served as Co-Chair of the Firm’s Pro Bono Committee and on the board of other legal services organizations in New York.